-- All class teachers are aware of their responsibilities to all pupils including those with SEND in their class. - There are regular sessions of staff training which focus on a range of areas of need to develop staff understanding and provide them with skills, strategies and resources, human and material, to meet the needs of pupils in their class. - All planning demonstrates differentiation to meet the learning needs of your child.
-A range of learning styles are also identified and recorded in planning.

-- It is expected that within the classroom equal access to learning support from the class teacher is provided for all groups of learners and that not all learning support will provided by the Learning Support Assistants. - Class teachers' planning includes where adult and teacher support will be deployed during the lesson.
-Teachers support all groups of pupils including those with SEND during a sequence of lessons. - Teachers plan to encourage your child to participation at all stages of the lesson using a variety of teaching methods and strategies including talk work and 'talk partners' so learners are able to support each other. - Your child will have opportunities to work as part of a class, in small groups, in pairs and individually.
-These grouping may be ability grouped or mixed ability encouraging pupils to support each other - e) How Langmoor will provide addition support for learning
+- ✓ All class teachers are aware of their responsibilities to all pupils including those with SEND in their class. - ✓ There are regular sessions of staff training which focus on a range of areas of need.
+This will develop staff understanding and provide them with skills, strategies and resources (human and material), to meet the needs of pupils in their class. - ✓ All planning demonstrates differentiation to meet the learning needs of your child.
+A range of learning styles are also identified and recorded in planning. - ✓ It is expected, that within the classroom equal access to learning support from the class teacher is provided for all groups of learners and that not all learning support will provided by the Learning Support Assistants. - Class teachers' planning includes, where adult and teacher support will be deployed during the lesson.
+Teachers support all groups of pupils including those with SEND during a sequence of lessons. - Teachers plan to encourage your child to participate at all stages of the lesson using a variety of teaching methods and strategies including talk work and 'talk partners' so learners are able to support each other. - Your child will have opportunities to work as part of a class, in small groups, in pairs and individually.
+These grouping may be ability grouped or mixed ability encouraging pupils to support each other - ✓ Your child will have the opportunity to learn outdoors in our Forest School